All Episodes

 And we went to the police station.

-And you see as the years go by how much more sophisticated the weaponry becomes.
+And you see as the years go by, how much more sophisticated the weaponry becomes.

-We were at one kibbutz, that's a neighborhood, where the night before one of the rockets landed, and you see as it lands, it is loaded with shrapnel and nails and glass, anything to destroy and penetrate a human body.
+And you see as it lands, it is loaded with shrapnel and nails and glass, anything to destroy and penetrate a human body.

 It's horrible, evil.

-And I say that because I didn't know that Gray was there during the second intifada and reporting from Gaza and the West Bank, and he covered many of the worst Palestinian attacks and bombings by Hamas.
+And I say that because I didn't know that Gray was there during the second Intifada and reporting from Gaza and the West Bank.

 Anyway, he actually had an interview with the parents of a suicide bomber.

-They pointed to their younger child, and he's writing an article that'll appear on his website, DGreggerad.com, and they boasted that he too would soon be a dead bomber, suicide bomber who kills Jews.
+They pointed to their younger child, and he's writing an article that'll appear on his website, dgregjarred.com, and they boasted that he too would soon be a dead bomber, suicide bomber who kills Jews.

-I arrived in Baghdad just after the city fell, and I stayed there for a couple of months.
+I arrived in Baghdad just after the city fell and I stayed there for a couple of months.

-And I, you know, I witnessed some of the twisted mentality uh that was taking place, not just among the terrorists, but the Palestinian population, especially in Gaza.
+And I, you know, I witnessed some of the twisted mentality that was taking place, not just among the terrorists, but the Palestinian population, especially in Gaza.

 And you're right, I was curious.

-I went to Gaza, I spent quite a bit of time there.
+I spent quite a bit of time there.

 I was worried about my safety, but I wanted to tell the story.